-This course provides an in-depth study of accounting concepts This course is an introduction to financial statement analysis and managerial accounting.
+This course is an introduction to financial statement analysis and managerial accounting.
 It provides a study of cash flow, financial ratios, elements of cost in business organizations, basic cost behavior patterns, contribution approach to decision analysis, cost-volume profit analysis, budgeting, and a basic understanding of taxes for individuals and corporations.
-Prerequisite: BAC 101 BAC 102
+Prerequisites: BAC 101